 Christian men might lose their jobs, be driven from their village or town or be trapped in cycles of forced labor because of their faith.
 It is especially difficult for Christian men to practice their faith within the context of the armed forces, or when pressured to join militias, such as the Kachin Independence Army.
 Na Ta La schools intend to convert Christian children, aiming to stop Christianity from spreading to the next generation.
 Here, the boys are raised to become Buddhist monks.
 Converts also face threats, ridicule and physical beatings.
-In the present civil war situation, Christian men - especially youth run the risk of being automatically identified as members of the opposition and/or as part of the many militias opposing the junta.
+In the present civil war situation, Christian men - especially youth - run the risk of being automatically identified as members of the opposition and/or as part of the many militias opposing the junta.
+Military conscription also poses a threat to the safety of the men and their existence.